 His fourth novel, published in 2011 in bilingual Spanish-Czech format, titled; From the Hand of the Dead Brother/ Ruku v ruce s mrtvým bratrem.

 David, since his arrival in Prague, has directed a Spanish theater group, which presents a play every year that he has written.
 One part of the theater production is collected in the book; The Sleeping Trees, published in 2009.
-His most recent works are Te quiero porque me das de comer (I love you because you feed me, Alrevés 2014) and Madrid: Frontera (Madrid:Frontier, Alrevés 2016).
+His most recent works are Te quiero porque me das de comer (I love you because you feed me, Alrevés 2014), Madrid: Frontera (Madrid:Frontier, Alrevés 2016), and Kira (new edition from Alrevés, 2017).

 He also occasionally works as a Czech-Spanish translator.